Independent Australian Cost Guides

 Every price range on What's The Damage is compiled from real-world Australian data — not guesswork, not AI-generated estimates, and not copied from a single source.
 We cross-reference pricing from 90+ sources across trade marketplaces, industry bodies, government regulators, and individual tradesperson websites to build the most accurate picture of what Australians actually pay for home services in 2026.

 We don't employ tradespeople.
-We don't accept payment from service providers.
-We have no financial incentive to inflate or deflate prices.
+We are not paid by service providers to include them or adjust our pricing data.
 Our only goal is giving homeowners the information they need to make informed decisions and recognise a fair quote.

 Our Data Sources